Sable/McLab-Web/testplans.md

 Add new test plans here as you fix bugs / develop new features.

-These are all integrated feature tests, and most of these tests cannot be automated without careful thought.

 ## Core functionality

 No user action should ever spit out an error or warning into the JS console, except when the server deliberately returns an HTTP 4xx/5xx code.